 Alongside mooladhara, manipura chakra is also linked to the function of the adrenal glands and in working with the immune system to ward off stress and maintain a healthy defense against disease.
 Stress is said to have quite an impact on manipura chakra and this can be felt as a tightening of the solar plexus area, especially if the ego personality feels a loss of control, as power and control are the central issues of this chakra.
 When the direction of our life is temporarily altered such as when we lose our Job, which also provides an identity of worth to the ego then Manipura chakra will become stressed and its associated elements will show this.
 Even if we have a strong faith the lower 3 chakras are earth bound and when our surival needs are threatened, safety, sexuality and identity, then we need a strong practice and deeper insight to help us control them.
 But this is the path of the Kundalini and its through our Kundalini practice that we can.

 It is sometimes easier to identify the symptoms of a chakra when it is unbalanced because symptoms then go to polar extremes and more clearly defined.
-If manipura chakra becomes volatile, symptoms may show as excessive heat in the body, high blood pressure, hot flushes and sweating and our character may become more aggressive and domineering in seeking power over others and trying to control.
-Fortunately there is nobility to manipura chakra, which can more easily assume the responsibility that comes with power.
-It has the discriminative powers to recognize its own shortcomings in being pushy sometimes and also the strength to change quickly and harness their fiery drives in support of the whole.
+If manipura chakra becomes volatile, symptoms may show as excessive heat in the body, high blood pressure, hot flushes and sweating and our character may become more aggressive and domineering in seeking power over others and trying to control a situation where we feel we are losing control.
+Fortunately there is nobility to manipura chakra, which has the discriminative powers to recognize its own shortcomings in being pushy sometimes and also the strength to change quickly and harness their fiery drives in support of the whole.
 If stress causes manipura to go under active instead of overactive, we may experience the opposing symptoms in lack of body heat, low blood pressure, feeling cold all the time, apathy, lacking in self esteem and the ability to assert what we eally feel or think, or we may find it hard to commit ourselves to a project and see it through.

 When manipura is strong and healthy, its natural fire will radiate confidence, warmth, well-being and friendliness throughout our being.
 Being related to light, fire and sight, the mind becomes clearer and our thoughts and actions become more organized.
 We feel in control of ourselves and our lives, being more able to make decisions quickly and extract the essential meaning from what is being said to us, or from the situations going on around us.
 The Sun is often symbolized as a male energy, a warm hearted natural leader and positive centre of influence and someone who has a healthy manipura chakra will noticeably demonstrate these very same qualities in their personality.
 They are usually well respected and well liked.

 The life lesson given to this chakra and to activate its higher potential is in handling power for the betterment of humanity.
 Power is a quality of manipura chakra and power is the quality most easily given to (Fire) this personality.
 It requires strength and vision to handle power correctly and fortunately manipura chakra is blessed with both these qualities.
-They naturally assume the responsibility that comes with power, however it can also be abused especially with a weakened mooladhara chakra creating insecurity.
+They naturally assume the responsibility that comes with power, however it can also be abused especially with a weakened mooladhara chakra creating insecurity in them.
 This then brings out the worst in this charismatic energy and character, making them manipulative, pushy and persuasive but to their own ends yet often guised under the false pretense of altruistic causes.
 We can see this awful trait in some politicians who will say almost anything to obtain influence and power.
+They are driven by ambition and vain self obsession whilst trying to sell us the opposite.

 All the chakras create a connection with other people and the world around us, but whereas mooladhara chakra provides this connection in a tribal and dependent sense of belonging, and swadhisthanas emphasis on our personal relationships, manipura energy is more about the power of individuality and our unique relationship to humanity.
 It has a stronger defining principle than the lower two.
 Here the self emerges from the group mentality or ideology and becomes its own thinker.
 This can bring them into conflict with some groups as most groups are bound by an idea or central cause and unless this cause is all inclusive and governed by sound reason, manipura energy will instinctively resist and rebel, either quietly or loudly depending on the personality.